jbn1995/Two-Tier-Application/kind-cluster/README.md

-# Terminal Command History for K8s Kind Voting App
+# Terminal Command History for Two-Tier-application deploy on Kind-cluster

 ## 1. Creating and Managing Kubernetes Cluster with Kind